Algerian popular resistance against French invasion: Movement for the Triumph of Democratic Liberties

 When the Algerian People's Party (Parti du Peuple Algerien, PPA) was declared outlawed after the Sétif protests, the Movement for the Triumph of Democratic Liberties (MTDL) was created in October 1946 to replace it.
 This new nationalist party was still led by Messali Hadj, who initially asked for an election boycott.
 However, after Messali Hadj was released from prison in 1946, MTDL candidates participated in the first elections for the National Assembly of the newly constituted French Fourth Republic and obtained a third of the 15 seats designated for Muslim Algerians.

 This move was criticized by nationalist members and in 1947 along with the official MTDL, still fitting into the existing political colonial framework, a secret paramilitary group, the Special Organisation (OS), was created to pursue the fight for independence.
 However, internal fractures and contradictions were emerging.
-Many young people joined the OS to fight colonialism, and at the same time Arabism and Messali’s leadership was increasingly questioned, especially by Berber members.
+Many young people joined the OS to fight colonialism, and at the same time Arabism and Messali's leadership was increasingly questioned, especially by Berber members.

 This led to the split in 1953, between “Centralists”, urging for revolution, and Messalists, refusing to start an armed action in the short term.

 Special Organisation

-After the Sétif massacre, many Algerians realized the impossibility of a peaceful change and transition of power.
-“Self-determination” became the common goal of Algerian nationalism, with many calling for confrontations with the French, recognizing the need for guerrilla warfare to achieve independence.
+After the Sétif massacre, many Algerians realized the impossibility of a peaceful change and transition of power.“Self-determination” became the common goal of Algerian nationalism, with many calling for confrontations with the French, recognizing the need for guerrilla warfare to achieve independence.
 At the end of the year, the MTDL leadership agreed on creating the Special Organisation.
 The Special Organisation (Organisation Special, OS) was a secret paramilitary organisation, founded by Mohamed Belouizdad of the Movement for the Triumph of Democratic Liberties in 1947.
 In the following years, they prepared for armed insurrection against France with armed attacks, like the one to the Oran Post Office in 1949, to fund their operations.

-National Liberation Front (FNL)
+National Liberation Front (FLN)

 With Messali losing his prominent role as Algeria nationalist leader and tension growing in the MTDL, the “Centralists” faction of the movement formed the Revolutionary Committee of Unity and Action (Comité Révolutionnaire d’Unité et d’Action, CRUA).
-The movement then became the National Liberation Front (Front de Libération Nationale, FNL), which launched the War of Independence in 1954.
+The movement then became the National Liberation Front (Front de Libération Nationale, FLN), which launched the War of Independence in 1954.